Rohitmahajan004/Learn-git-and-github/README.md

 4. git config --global user.name "rohit mahajan"
 5. git config --globale usee.email "rohitmahajan123bca@gmail.com"
-6. git congit --list     # it is show the confit information
+6. git congit --list     # it is show the confit information cd ~  # it has to change directory into main directory clone - cloning a repository on  our local machine git clone <project link>